Skip to content

 +66 55 96 1901

-Napisa Waitoolkiat is Director of the College of ASEAN Community Studies.
+Napisa Waitoolkiat is Director of the Center of ASEAN Community Studies.

 She completed both an MA and PhD at Northern Illinois University in Political Science, after finishing a BA (also in Political Science) from Thammasat University in Bangkok.